 Once you’ve wined, dined and been merried (and perhaps even taken another passeggiata around the castle to work off your banquet?), thoughts may turn to bed.

-Perhaps you opted for the story and the mystique of the Prince’s Room, touted as the castle’s most prestigious.
-It’s not far from the entrance.
-You get there via a narrow corridor with medieval weaponry splayed along its walls.
+Maybe, like me, you liked the sound of the Prince’s Room.*** It’s not far from the entrance.
+You get there via a narrow corridor that has medieval weaponry splayed along its walls.

 Just try and enter the Prince’s Room without gasping, I dare you.
 Take in the rough-hewn stone walls, terracotta floor, imposing arch, four-poster bed, iron torch lamps, stately desk, red velvet accents, and array of period furniture.
 A few modcons like a wide-screen TV are, to the layperson’s eye, the only hint that the room isn’t straight out of the medieval era.